groundy

 What Teams Should Do Now: Mitigations and Deploy-Path Checks

-Until a patch ships, teams running SGLang should audit every GGUF file before it reaches the inference host.
-That means inspecting tokenizer.chat_template for Jinja2 expressions that call into Python internals, and treating any template that uses __import__, os, subprocess, or similar constructs as malicious regardless of the model’s origin.
+The upgrade does not retire the underlying discipline.
+Teams should still audit every GGUF file before it reaches the inference host, inspecting tokenizer.chat_template for Jinja2 expressions that call into Python internals and treating any template that uses __import__, os, subprocess, or attribute-walking constructs like __class__ and __mro__ as malicious regardless of the model’s origin.
+The sandbox raises the bar; it does not make a hostile template harmless, and it covers only the rerank path that was patched.

-For maintainers, the remediation is the same one llama-cpp-python applied in 2024: swap jinja2.Environment() for jinja2.sandbox.ImmutableSandboxedEnvironment anywhere tokenizer templates are rendered during model loading (llama-cpp-python commit b454f40a (ImmutableSandboxedEnvironment fix)).
-The root cause is systemic; while the disclosed trigger is the /v1/rerank endpoint, any code path that renders model-supplied templates without sandboxing carries the same risk.
+For maintainers, the remediation is the same one llama-cpp-python applied in 2024 and SGLang copied in 2026: swap jinja2.Environment() for jinja2.sandbox.ImmutableSandboxedEnvironment anywhere tokenizer templates are rendered (llama-cpp-python commit b454f40a (ImmutableSandboxedEnvironment fix)).
+The root cause is systemic; while the disclosed trigger was the /v1/rerank endpoint, any code path that renders model-supplied templates without sandboxing carries the same risk, and a fix scoped to one endpoint does not prove the others are clean.

 What Still Needs Fixing: Vendor Response and Scanner Coverage

 Model hub security scanning also remains incomplete.
-Hugging Face’s current pipeline does not inspect GGUF metadata for executable Jinja2 (Hugging Face Hub Pickle Scanning Documentation), which leaves a window open for poisoned uploads that pass every existing check.
-Closing that window will require either hub-side template static analysis or runtime sandboxing mandates that inference frameworks adopt as a default.
+Hugging Face’s current pipeline does not gate GGUF metadata on executable Jinja2 (Hugging Face Hub Pickle Scanning Documentation), which leaves a window open for poisoned uploads that pass every existing check.
+Tooling is catching up unevenly: Hugging Face now publishes a dedicated analysis project for GGUF chat templates (huggingface/gguf-jinja-analysis (GGUF chat-template static analysis)), but it reads as a research and audit tool rather than a blocking gate on every upload.
+Closing the window for real will require either hub-side template static analysis run by default or runtime sandboxing that inference frameworks adopt as a baseline instead of after a CVE.

 Frequently Asked Questions